Frequently Asked Questions

 What makes the clock stop?

-Because Audible Clock is like a playing playlist on your Echo, it is easy to stop -- even accidentally.
-Some of the things that will stop your clock include:
+Because Audible Clock is like a playing playlist on your Echo, anything that stops streaming audio will also stop your clock.
+Common clock-stopping events include:

 - Disruptions such as a lost WiFi connection (unfortunately, this is very common) or unplugging your Echo

-- Asking Alexa to play something else, such as a podcast, radio station, song, or playlist (Amazon currently does not allow us to interrupt these other audio streams with clock chimes)
+- Asking Alexa to play something else, such as a podcast, radio station, song, or playlist (Amazon currently does not allow us to interrupt any other audio or skills with clock chimes)

 - Hitting your Echo's pause/play button